kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 There aren't any restrictions preventing other components from setting NominatedNodeName as of now.
 However, we don't have any validation of how that currently works.
-To support the usecases mentioned above we will adjust the scheduler to do the following:
-- if NominatedNodeName is set, but corresponding Node doesn't exist, kube-scheduler will NOT clear it when the pod is unschedulable [assuming that a node might appear soon]
-- We will rely on the fact that a pod with NominatedNodeName set is resulting in the in-memory reservation for requested resources.
-Higher-priority pods can ignore it, but pods with equal or lower priority don't have access to these resources.
-This allows us to prioritize nominated pods when nomination was done by external components.
-We just need to ensure that in case when NominatedNodeName was assigned by an external component, this nomination will get reflected in scheduler memory.

-We will implement integration tests simulating the above behavior of external components.

 ### The scheduler's cache for `NominatedNodeName`